 Grandfather Clock Moon Dial Installation

-Grandfather Clock Moon Dial Installation is explained in this section.
-This is written for a new movement installation in mind, but it is used for any post WW2 German mechanical units with issues related to the front of the movement or the dial itself.
+A Grandfather clock moon-dial installation explanation is in this section.
+Thus, this is written for a new movement installation in mind.
+However you can use it for any post WW2 German mechanical unit with issues in relation to the front of the movement.

-- C. Dial Installation.
-The Clock Moon Dial has four posts on the back that lock into the front plate of the movement.
-Line up the clocks hand shaft to the hole in the center of the dial and then line up the posts with the holes in the movement.
-There are two ways to secure the dial, one style has locking arms on the back of the front plate of the movement that slide over the end of the dial post to lock it tight.
-This is if both the dial and the movement are made this way.
-The other way this is done, there maybe holes in the ends of the dial post feet where an included tapered pin will go through the hole after it's on the movement.
-Sometimes the dial will be made with the holes in the end of the posts, and sometimes it will just get locked into the movement with the arms.
+The clock moon-dial has four posts on the back that lock into the front plate of the movement.
+Line up the clock hand shaft to the hole in the center of the dial.
+Then line up the posts with the holes in the movement.
+There are two ways to secure the four dial posts to the clock movement.
+One way has locking arms on the back of the front plate of the movement that slide over the end of the dial post to lock it tight.
+This is if both the clock moon-dial and the movement are made this way.
+The other way this is done is if there are holes in the ends of the dial post feet.
+These use a pin to secure it to the movement.
+A tapered pin will go through the hole in the post after it's on the front plate of the movement.